Fables (comics): Convention

 Fabletown and Beyond was a comic convention created and hosted by Willingham to showcase and appreciate comic books that fall under the genre of mythic fiction.
-Willingham announced this new project during his panel at the 2012 San Diego Comic Convention: "We're going to have a nearly-all Fables dedicated con called 'Fabletown and Beyond' – it's Fables and books like Fables".Fables artist Mark Buckingham was the guest of honor for the first FablesCon, held on March 22–24, 2013, at the Mayo Civic Center in Rochester, Minnesota.
+Willingham announced this new project during his panel at the 2012 San Diego Comic Convention.

+Fables artist Mark Buckingham was the guest of honor for the first FablesCon, held on March 22–24, 2013, at the Mayo Civic Center in Rochester, Minnesota.
 Other guests included Gene Ha, Mike Carey, Matt Sturges, Peter Gross, Kurt Busiek, Anthony Del Col, Shelly Bond, Adam Hughes, Chrissie Zullo, and Lauren Beukes.

 Television series

-A television series based on Fables was put into development by NBC in 2005 for the 2006–2007 Television Season.
+A television series based on Fables was put into development by NBC in 2005 for the 2006–07 television season.
 The show received a script order and was developed by Craig Silverstein and Warner Bros.
 Television but was not developed any further than the scripting stage.
 NBC later produced Grimm, a police procedural set in a world where fairytales are real.

-In December 2008, ABC picked up the rights to develop a pilot of Fables for the 2009–2010 television season.
+In December 2008, ABC picked up the rights to develop a pilot of Fables for the 2009–10 television season.
 Six Degrees creators and executive producers Stu Zicherman and Raven Metzner were writing the script for the hourlong drama, again set up at Warner Bros.
 Television, while David Semel had come on board to direct.
 There has been no news since concerning a series based directly on Willingham's series and, in late 2010, he said "[t]he TV show that was prematurely announced is probably dead".
-Instead, ABC announced a new series called Once Upon a Time, which features fairy tale characters such as Snow White and Prince Charming who have been cursed to live in the real world by the Evil Queen without the memories of their former lives.
+Instead, ABC developed a new series called Once Upon a Time, which features fairy tale characters such as Snow White and Prince Charming who have been cursed to live in the real world by the Evil Queen without the memories of their former lives.
 The show's creators, Edward Kitsis and Adam Horowitz, stated that they "read a couple issues" of Fables but believe that while the two concepts are "in the same playground", they are "telling a different story".

 Film

-In 2015, Warner Bros. was developing a live action Fables film with David Heyman and Jeffrey Clifford producing, Jeremy Slater and Jane Goldman writing and Nikolaj Arcel directing, but these plans were quietly cancelled.
+In 2015, Warner Bros. was developing a live-action Fables film with David Heyman and Jeffrey Clifford producing, Jeremy Slater and Jane Goldman writing and Nikolaj Arcel directing, but these plans were quietly cancelled.

 Video game

 Telltale Games developed The Wolf Among Us, an episodic graphic adventure game based upon Fables.
-With the first of its five episodes released on October 11, 2013 (and the final episode released on July 8, 2014), the game is canon with the comic book universe and is set as a prequel to the comic book.The Wolf Among Us 2 was revealed February 2022, and is set to release 2023.
+With the first of its five episodes released on October 11, 2013 (and the final episode released on July 8, 2014), the game is canon with the comic book universe and is set as a prequel to the comic book.

+The Wolf Among Us 2 was set for release in 2024, the final release being currently unknown.
 It is a sequel to the 2013 game The Wolf Among Us, with the title taking place six months following the events of the previous title.

 The popular Blue Tea Games series Dark Parables was inspired by Fables.